Life Insurance 101

 Permanent(also known as lifetime) is purchased with whole life, universal life, variable life, and annuities.

 Life insurance policy types vary by company.
 You should pick the plan that best matches your budget and needs.
+Not what your family or friends recommend.
 You can request brochures and proposals that will provide policy features.

 Family life insurance plans